 3. Create a component for the cache adapter that was just created.
 It should be globally scoped and doesn’t need any special configurations.

 Now that the cache is built, we need to use it to direct traffic.
 This can be done by calling:

 Where getCache resolves to the Cache component we created earlier.
 You’ll need to come up with a logical key-naming scheme.

-If the cache does not have an entry for the key, it reaches to the cache adapter’s getCacheElement method for retrieval.
-If an entry already exists, it applies logic based on your caching configurations and will either return the cached entry, or get a fresh entry.
+If the cache does not have an entry for the key, it reaches the cache adapter’s getCacheElement method for retrieval.
+If an entry already exists, it applies logic based on your caching configurations and will either return the cached entry or get a fresh entry.

 Tuning the cache once it has been created is the most important task.
 Tuning a cache wrongly can really mess things up.
 In the cache class, you’ll find these relevant cache properties: